CAU-TeamLiuJF/MBGP_CV/README.md

-mbBayesABLD (Bayesian multi-breed genomic prediction model that partitions each chromosome into non-overlapping blocks based on LD patterns)
 This repository contains the data, scripts, and program files required to reproduce the paper *"Multi-trait Bayesian models enhance the accuracy of genomic prediction in multi-breed reference populations"*.

 > Please cite the original paper when using the contents of this repository.